 Ion Space Propulsion Lab

 Nathan earned his B.S. degree in Mechanical Engineering from Michigan Tech in 2015.
 He started in the Isp lab in the summer of 2015.
-His work focuses on multi peak emission of electrospray.
+His work focuses on time of flight mass spectrometry of electrospray sources.

 Mark Hopkins completed his Ph.D. in the fall of 2014.
 He received his B.S. in electrical engineering in 2010 from Michigan Tech while completing undergraduate research in the Isp Lab.
 Mark’s dissertation title is Evaluation of Magnesium as a Hall Thruster Propellant.
 Mark is an NSF graduate research fellowship recipient.